-In April 2019, Mustang announced that it had entered into a \$20 million debt financing agreement with Horizon Technology Finance Corporation (NASDAQ: HRZN) ("Horizon"), a leading specialty finance company that provides capital in the form of secured loans to venture-backed companies in the technology, life sciences, healthcare information and services and cleantech industries. \$15 million of the \$20 million loan funded upon closing, and the remaining \$5 million may be funded upon the achievement by Mustang of certain predetermined milestones.
+In April 2019, we announced that we entered into a \$20 million debt financing agreement with Horizon Technology Finance Corporation (NASDAQ: HRZN) ("Horizon"), a leading specialty finance company that provides capital in the form of secured loans to venture-backed companies in the technology, life sciences, healthcare information and services and cleantech industries. \$15 million of the \$20 million loan funded upon closing, and the remaining \$5 million may be funded upon the achievement by us of certain predetermined milestones.
 Each advance of the loan will be repaid in 42 monthly payments consisting of 18 monthly payments of interest only, followed by 24 monthly payments of principal and accrued interest, payable monthly in arrears.
-The interest-only period may be extended to 24 months contingent upon Mustang achieving certain milestones.
-In connection with the debt financing, Mustang issued Horizon warrants to purchase up to 288,184 of its common shares at an exercise price of \$3.47 per share.
+The interest-only period may be extended to 24 months contingent upon our achieving certain milestones.
+In connection with the debt financing, we issued Horizon warrants to purchase up to 288,184 of our common shares at an exercise price of \$3.47 per share.